facebookresearch/spdl/docs/source/migration/pytorch.rst

-SPDL Pipeline is faster than PyTorch DataLoader at all stages, which suggests that the operations executed here (Image decoding, resising and Tensor conversions) all release GIL.
+SPDL Pipeline is faster than PyTorch DataLoader at all stages, which suggests that the operations executed here (Image decoding, resizing and Tensor conversions) all release GIL.

 Many PyTorch operators (and also NumPy operators) release GIL, so there is a good chance that they work fine in thread-based pipeline.